Last Updated on March 16, 2022 by

 How Long Are The 18 Holes?

-Playing 18 holes requires a minimum of 5hours and a maximum of 6.
-However, it could be more especially if the distance between the greens and tee box of the course is more.
-This would also increase the distance of travels per.
+Playing 18 holes requires a minimum of 5 hours and a maximum of 6.
+However, it could be more especially if the distance between the greens and the tee box of the course is greater.
+This would also increase the distance of travel per.

-The 9 hole round is more time-efficient with a minimum of 2.5 hours and 3.5 hours tops.
-This provides golfers with ample time to refresh themselves off the stress of the week.
+The 9-hole round is more time-efficient with a minimum of 2.5 hours and 3.5 hours tops.
+This provides golfers with ample time to refresh themselves from the stress of the week.

 What About 9-Hole Rounds